 Optimizing Natural Flow

-- Increased Efficiency: Decreased noise, increased output, decreased power usage
+Increased Efficiency: Decreased noise, increased output, decreased power usage

-- Optimized Flow Pattern: Drag reduction, controlled directional thrust/flow, low shear/cavitation
+Optimized Flow Pattern: Drag reduction, controlled directional thrust/flow, low shear/cavitation

-- Decreased Manufacturing and Maintenance Cost: Optimized material usage, reduced motor size, increased structural integrity
+Decreased Manufacturing and Maintenance Cost: Optimized material usage, reduced motor size, increased structural integrity

 Our R&D team studies the fundamental mathematics and fluid dynamics underlying the Streamlining Principle using both CFD numerical methods and scientific analysis.
 We also use in-house and external experimental testing by independent research facilities to validate our methods and ensure that performance is fully optimized.
-We then optimize streamlining geometries for targeted fluid-handling applications.
+We then introduce streamlining geometries for targeted fluid-handling applications.